Fergie Frederiksen was born Dennis

 business, Fergie felt the passion for music again, and he recorded

-an album with his all-time buddy Ricky Phillips (Frederiksen/Phillips), released in 1994.
+an album with his all-time buddy Ricky Phillips (Frederiksen/Phillips),

 After this, Fergie felt that he